Fanouu/EndioriteLobby-Core/README.md

 Old core not very good but does the job
-Vieux core pas très bien mais qui fait le taffe
+\nVieux core pas très bien mais qui fait le taffe